ValveSoftware/Proton/PREREQS.md

 ## DirectX 11 games:
 You will need NVIDIA 396.54 or Mesa 18.1.x at a minimum.
 LLVM7 or above is recommended to play DX11 games without GPU hangs.
-## Core OpenGL games (DOOM 2016, Google Earth VR, etc):
+## Core OpenGL games (DOOM 2016, Google Earth VR, Wolfenstein: The Old Blood, etc):
-You will need Mesa 18.2.0 at a minimum.
+AMD/Intel users will need Mesa 18.2.x at a minimum.

 # FD LIMIT REQUIREMENTS